httpwg/wg-materials/ietf118/minutes.md

 PM: dictionary-source and dictionary-etag?

-David Schinazi: from Timethy in chat: I don't see a lot of details in the draft about how the dictionary is used by the different algorithms.
+David Schinazi: from Timothy in chat: I don't see a lot of details in the draft about how the dictionary is used by the different algorithms.
 Maybe this is "obvious" but it might be helpful to at least have reference(s).

 PM: I could probably link to at least the shared zstd and brotli APIs.
 Don't want to get into the exact details.

 DS: from Timothy: The motivation for that question is that one of the things I found very helpful for SDP compression with gzip (for WebRTC) was to truncate the original message at some cutoff shorter than the maximum window size.
 Making sure the start of the document is inside the window helps avoid re-sending some headers that only appear once, and leaving a little bit of extra room makes sending the same SDP with only minor changes work much better.
 Have you considered being able to specify a limit on the amount of the document used for the dictionary?

 PM: When you set a dict the entire response is used as a dict.
-For html, there are largely going to be external dictionarys that are custom built.
+For html, there are largely going to be external dictionaries that are custom built.
 There are things like WASM or CSS where you're versioning and can use the existing resource as a dict.
 As far as size goes, Chrome allows up to 100MB, but what you choose is up to you.

 MB: Commenting on SHA vs path/ETag.
 One of the benefits of SHA is you don't know you don't know what it is, protects user's browser history.